rbind/DivingIntoGeneticsAndGenomics/content/post/2020-09-10-enhancement-of-scrnaseq-heatmap-using-complexheatmap.en.markdown

 <img src="/post/2020-09-10-enhancement-of-scrnaseq-heatmap-using-complexheatmap.en_files/figure-html/unnamed-chunk-4-1.png" width="672" />

 you see warnings:"the following features were omitted as they were not found in the scale.data slot for the RNA assay".
+The color mapping looks different from the tutorial.
+It could be different Seurat version uses different parameters.
+I have not check the code base change.

 ### replicate the heatmap using Complexheatmap